maveric1977/yasharmoradi/content/posts/how-i-stopped-burning-out-twice-took-back-control-of-my-life.md

 date: 2025-02-12 18:08:00+01:00
 featuredImage: ../images/agile-in-life-dad-edition-blog.jpeg
 tags:
-  - Mental Health
+  - Health
-  - Productivity
+  - Lifestyle
 author: Yashar Moradi
 description: 🔥 I almost burned out—twice.
 The problem wasn’t time, it was execution.
 By applying Agile principles, I took back control.
 Now, with 3 kids, a startup, and a volunteer role, I feel more balanced than ever. 🚀 Learn how.
-featured: true
+featured: false
 published: true
 ---
 ## The Moment Everything Almost Crashed